brkunver/flight-explorer/README.md

 ### Used Technologies

 - Typescript
-- Astro : For static web app creating and routing
+- Astro : For static web app creation and routing
-- React : For dynamic areas
+- React : For dynamic components
 - Tailwindcss : For styling
-- Zustand : for global state management
+- Zustand : For global state management